xiangaoole/spring-practice/README.md

 - v1: simple Tomcat 7.0 web: only an index.jsp
 - v2: add a simple servlet page
 - v3: add a simple mvc structure
+- v4: make JDBC using DriverManager or JNDI

 ### v3 : MVC